ExeterCodeClub/Support/README.md

 This document is written in markdown (.md file).
 Some markdown help in case you want to show off: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

-Add todos or potentially workable ideas in the list below
+Add todos or potentially workable ideas in the list below, and try to create a draft document to accompany each item in the list.
+This might help us keep to more workable goals.

 ## Ideas and Proposals
 - How to do a project (general) presentation/lesson segment for improvers